samthebest/dump/agile-data-and-code-quality.md

 ## Agile Data - Code Structure & Quality

-The single overriding cause of bad code and bad code structure in Data Science is **Analytics has become tightly coupled with productionization.**
+The main cause of bad code and bad code structure in Data Science is **the tight coupling of Analytics with productionization.**

-This is a problem born out of the very definition of a Data Scientist; someone in between an analyst / mathematician and a software developer / engineer.
+This is a problem born out of the very definition of a Data Scientist; someone in between an analyst, a mathematician and a software developer / engineer.
 The analogy in web development is the full stack developer, who may have started out in their career by tightly coupling their view code (the FE) with the business logic (the BE).
 The reaction was to invent and formalize a system of decoupling the roles so that systems became cleaner and easier to change, and so came MVC and it's derivatives.
 This post will propose a similar structure for Data Science.

 A big benifit of good code quality and structure that will be explored in another post will be it's impact on collaboration.
 Clean code and structure feeds back into collaborative teams, which itself has many benifits.